 I found it both bewildering and disheartening that a room full of women – all of whom had vaginas – were incensed, uneasy and embarrassed at hearing the word “vagina” being spoken about so effortlessly and without a hint of shame.

-Let’s discuss what’s going on down there, shall we?
+Let’s discuss what’s going on with our vaginas, shall we?

 If you’re a peri- or menopausal woman experiencing vaginal dryness, irritation, bleeding, discharge, itching or painful intercourse, you’re not alone.